accel-brain/accel-brain-code/Automatic-Summarization/README.md

 # Automatic Summarization

-pysummarization is Python library for the automatic summarization, document abstraction, and text filtering.
+`pysummarization` is Python3 library for the automatic summarization, document abstraction, and text filtering.
-These python scripts create a summary with the major points of the original document or web-scraped text.

 ## Description

-This is a demonstration on automatic summarization, abstraction, or filtering for my case study in the context of my website.
-For the automatic summarization, document abstraction, and text filtering, this library create a summary with the major points of the original document or web-scraped text.
+The function of this library is automatic summarization using a kind of natural language processing.
+This library enable you to create a summary with the major points of the original document or web-scraped text that filtered by text clustering.

 ## Installation